JAEYOONSUNG/BPGAconverter/README.md

 ### Requirements

-The BPGAconvert is supported for macOS, Linux and Windows machines, which can provide an environment for using R.
+The BPGAconverter is supported for macOS, Linux and Windows machines, which can provide an environment for using R.
 It requires R version >=4.2.1 for release, and R version >=4.3 for devel.

 To download and install a Bacterial Pan-Genome Analysis pipeline (BPGA), see the [BPGA website]([https://iicb.res.in/bpga/]).